slowernews/wisdom-tldr/README.md

 > *'Bad professionals make money off their customers, good professionals make money for their customers.' -- Jacques Mattheij*

+> *'Your work is the single greatest means at your disposal for expressing your social intelligence.'*

 CHALLENGE: companies don't care about you.
-Having a job is risky.
+Having a job is risky, avoid the trap of following one set career path.

 > *'I work for money, if you want loyalty hire a dog.'*

 > *'If your job doesn't require originality, next decade you might not have one.'*

-===
-###On careers

-Avoid the trap of following one set career path.

 > *'The moment you [rigidly follow a plan](#on-adapting) set in your youth, you lock yourself into a position, and the times will ruthlessly pass you by.'*

 > *'The interesting jobs are the ones that you make up.' -- Chris Young*

-> *'Your work is the single greatest means at your disposal for expressing your social intelligence.'*